 Maybe.
 But, perhaps not.

-It can take hours to manually build a single backlink.
+The problem is that it can take several hours to manually build a single backlink.
 In that same amount of time, I could write a brand new blog post for a low competition keyword.
-A post I know will get traffic.
-Will the link-juice I generate from building a backlink produce more traffic than that new post?
+And now the question isn’t so much is a backlink valuable, but is it more valuable than a great new post I could put on my website instead?

 To figure this out, we need to cover 3 things in this article.